-Reported operating income in Europe, the Middle East & Africa increased in fiscal 2019, primarily due to higher results from our travel retail business, reflecting the increase in net sales.
+Reported operating results in Europe, the Middle East & Africa decreased in fiscal 2020, primarily due to the decrease in net sales, as discussed above, and freestanding store long-lived asset impairments of \$104 million.
+Partially offsetting these decreases was higher results from our travel retail business, reflecting the increase in net sales as discussed above.